Doist/changelog-gradle-plugin/README.md

 ./gradlew checkChangelog
 ```
 This task reads every line in every file in the `pendingChangelogDir` folder and checks if the line
-does not break any rule specified in the `validator {...}` section.
+does not break any rule.

 You can also run:
 ```